git/git.github.io/rev_news/drafts/edition-100.md

       project.
 Shuqi will be mentored by Victoria Dye.
 Further details about the project and updates on progress can be found on [Shuqi's blog](https://cheskaqiqi.github.io/tags/GSoC/).

-  Congratulations to the selected contributors!
+  Congratulations to the accepted contributors!

   Thanks also to the other contributors who applied and worked on micro-projects, but couldn’t be selected!
 We hope to continue to see you in the community!